what's your quiet time

 The short answer?
 Over the years, Jane taught herself to dig deeper beneath the surface of the Bible, searching for what was missing from the commentaries she loved to read — the lived experience of a woman waiting for her body to do what it was created to do, but could not.

 She began sharing the things she was digging up—first on her blog, then on stages.
-When women attending the events she spoke at began asking her how to study the Bible the way she did, Jane created a simple how-to pdf that would eventually be morphed into Mercy Like Morning, and, eventually, The School of Scripture.
+When women attending the events she spoke at began asking her how to study the Bible the way she did, Jane created a simple how-to pdf that would eventually be morphed into Mercy Like Morning, and, eventually, the School of Scripture.

 Our mission is to teach an entire generation of women how to study the Bible for themselves so that they can teach the next.